 been lead counsel in at least 9 felony jury trials that were tried to completion, and have been lead counsel or co-counsel in at least one capital jury trial.

 Co-Counsel.
-To be eligible for appointment as co-counsel, an attorney must meet the requirements of (a).
+To be eligible for appointment as co-counsel, an attorney must be a member in good standing of the State Bar of Arizona and meet the requirements of (a)(4) and (a)(5).

 Appellate Counsel.
-To be eligible for appointment as appellate counsel, an attorney must meet the qualifications set forth in (a) and within 3 years immediately before the appointment, the attorney must have:
+To be eligible for appointment as appellate counsel, an attorney must meet the qualifications set forth in (a) and the attorney must:

-been lead counsel in an appeal in a case in which a death sentence was imposed (including petitions for review of post-conviction proceedings); and prior experience as lead counsel in the appeal of at least 3 felony convictions; or
+within 3 years immediately before the appointment, have been lead counsel in an appeal in a case in which a death sentence was imposed (including petitions for review of post-conviction proceedings); and prior experience as lead counsel in the appeal of at least 3 felony convictions; or

 prior experience as lead counsel in merits briefing in the appeal of at least 6 felony convictions, including two appeals from first- or second-degree murder convictions.

 Post-Conviction Counsel.
-To be eligible for appointment as post-conviction counsel, an attorney must meet the qualifications set forth in (a) and within 3 years immediately before the appointment, the attorney must have:
+To be eligible for appointment as post-conviction counsel, an attorney must meet the qualifications set forth in (a) and the attorney must:

-been lead defense counsel in a trial in which a death sentence was sought or in an appeal or post-conviction proceeding in a case in which a death sentence was imposed, and prior experience as lead defense counsel in the appeal of at least 3 felony convictions and a trial or post-conviction proceeding with an evidentiary hearing; or
+within 3 years immediately before the appointment, have been lead counsel in a trial in which a death sentence was sought or in an appeal or post-conviction proceeding in a case in which a death sentence was imposed, and prior experience as lead counsel in the appeal of at least 3 felony convictions and a trial or post-conviction proceeding with an evidentiary hearing; or

-been lead defense counsel in the appeal of at least 6 felony convictions, including two appeals from first- or second-degree murder convictions, and lead defense counsel in at least two felony trials or post-conviction proceedings with evidentiary hearings.
+have been lead counsel in the appeal of at least 6 felony convictions, including two appeals from first- or second-degree murder convictions, and lead counsel in at least two felony trials or post-conviction proceedings with evidentiary hearings.

 Exceptions.
 In exceptional circumstances, a court may appoint an attorney who does not meet the qualifications set forth in this rule if: